peferron/alternate/README.md

 - `command` is the command to run, with `%alt` acting as placeholder for the rotated parameters.
 - `parameters...` is a space-separated list of parameters to rotate through after receiving a USR1 signal.
-- `overlap` is the delay between starting the next command, and sending an interrupt signal (SIGINT, Ctrl-C) to the previous command.
+- `overlap` is the delay between starting the next command, and sending a TERM signal to the previous command.

 ## Example